afritz1/OpenTESArena/README.md

 ## Current status

-June 22nd, 2016:
+June 28th, 2016:

+The game world is currently a test city with some untextured blocks.
+No jumping or collision yet.
+A few of the menus work, including most of character creation.
+Pressing Tab in the game world opens the character sheet, and pressing M opens the world map.
+Clicking on a province in the world map opens the province map.

 OpenAL Soft and WildMIDI have been implemented, and MIDI music is now supported again.
 The user must provide their own patches, though.
 The [freepats](http://freepats.zenvoid.org/) project provides some good patches.

-The game is not yet in a playable state.
-A couple of the menus work, including most of character creation, though it's only a rough draft.
-The game world currently uses an infinite sky placeholder with a moving sun while the graphics engine is in development.
-Pressing Tab in the game world opens the current character sheet.
-Several other placeholders exist for now as well.

 The images [here](https://github.com/afritz1/OpenTESArena/tree/master/samples) are a preview of the graphics engine from a test project using some random cities for demonstration purposes.
-It is in development and is not currently implemented here.
+It is in development and is not fully implemented here.

 ## Instructions

 The current subset of data files are from screen grabs in DOSBox and from extraction utilities for testing purposes.
 This project will eventually read the original Arena data files instead, found on the official Bethesda [website](http://www.elderscrolls.com/arena/) using the "Download the Full Game" link.

 - Build the executable on your machine.
-- Get the small subset of currently used data files [here](https://www.dropbox.com/s/xc8llh52eahaofs/OpenTESArena_data.zip?dl=0).
+- Get the small subset of currently used data files [here](https://www.dropbox.com/s/xc8llh52eahaofs/OpenTESArena_data.zip?dl=0) (updated June 28th).
 - Put the data files in the executable directory.
 - Make sure your options.txt points to a valid soundfont file and Arena data path.